vahidfarajidev/notes-repo/Exception/1-SpecificVsGeneralException.md

 > Using specific exceptions helps improve code clarity, maintainability, and user feedback.
 General exceptions are a fallback for unpredicted errors.
 ---
-# Best Practices for Exception Handling in Professional Projects

-In professional projects, the following practices are commonly followed for exception handling:

-## 1️⃣ Specific Exceptions Take Priority

-For each operation that may throw an error, developers try to catch **specific exceptions**.

-**Examples:** `DivideByZeroException`, `FileNotFoundException`, `SqlException`, etc.

-**Advantages:**
-- You can precisely identify what went wrong.
-- Enables appropriate corrective actions.

-## 2️⃣ General Exception Only as a Last Resort or for Logging

-Usually, a `catch (Exception ex)` is placed at the highest level of the application to ensure no exception is missed.

-- This general catch is typically used **only for logging and notification**, not for handling specific errors.

-## 3️⃣ Detailed Logging

-All exceptions are logged (e.g., using Serilog, NLog, or ELK stack).

-- Logs usually include:
-  - Error message
-  - Stack trace
-  - Timestamp
-  - Context information

-## 4️⃣ User-Friendly Messages

-End users never see technical error details.

-- Only clear and understandable messages are displayed, e.g.:
-  - “Cannot divide by zero”
-  - “File not found”

-## 5️⃣ Monitoring and Alerts

-Monitoring systems (e.g., Application Insights, Sentry, Datadog) collect errors and send alerts to the team.

-- Helps in quickly identifying and addressing issues in production.
----

 ## This example demonstrates a simpler, non-professional exception handling approach: